mythilyram/Business-Insights-360-using-Power-BI/README.md

 ![](https://github.com/mythilyram/Business-Insights-360-using-Power-BI/blob/main/8%20space%20analysis.png)
 We can remove any intermediate columns in Power query or in Power BI without affecting the performance.
 Power BI will dynamically calculate these values as needed.

-The new reduced file zixe is 195MB
+The new reduced file size is 195MB
 ![](https://github.com/mythilyram/Business-Insights-360-using-Power-BI/blob/main/8.2%20space%20analysis%20after%20removing%20few%20calculated%20columns.png)

 **Thus effectively reducing the file size by 26%**